joe-getcouragenow/shared/exp/cd/DEV.md

 # cd - continuous deployment

+I think i have this worked out well.

+All the bits below will work.

+---

 We need CD working
 The deployed binary shoudl then self update.
 - when this happens can be automatic or saved as needed in the DB when detcetd and shown in the Sys GUI.